moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ## Catalog Fields

-A catalog is a JSON [JSON] document, comprised of a series of mandatory and optional fields.
+A catalog is a JSON {{JSON}} document, comprised of a series of mandatory and optional fields.
 At a minimum, a catalog MUST provide all mandatory fields and a 'tracks' field.
 A producer MAY add additional fields to the ones described in this draft.
 Custom field names MUST NOT collide with field names described in